-- I-495 (Capital Beltway) from south of the George Washington Memorial Parkway, including improvements to the American Legion Bridge over the Potomac River, to west of MD 5 and
+- I-495 (Capital Beltway) from south of the George Washington Memorial Parkway, including replacement of the American Legion Bridge over the Potomac River, to the Woodrow Wilson Bridge and

 - I-270 (Dwight D. Eisenhower Memorial Highway) from I-495 to I-70, including the east and west I-270 spurs.